Skip to main content

 Any unused Work Study funds revert back to the University.
 Funds also cannot be carried over from an academic year to the next term.
 USE IT OR LOSE IT!

-How can I find a job during Summer Orientation?
+How can I find a job?

 Since it’s called ‘Work Study’, that means I get paid to study, right?